Too Many KPIs or Measures?

-Using Post-it notes for each measure can give you flexibility if there is debate about the rating for each KPI.
-Just make sure you take a picture of the flip before you take it down as you can lose a lot of work if your notes fall off!
+Use a Post-it notes for each measure as this gives you flexibility.
+If there is debate about the rating for each KPI you can easily separate them or move them individually.
+If you decide to use the Post It method, just make sure you take a picture of the flip before you take it down as you can lose a lot of work if your notes fall off!

 Top right-hand box - The high-importance and easily available quadrant is the tranche of measures you put on your first dashboard/report.
 Easy to get and important, why wouldn't you?

 Top left-hand box - The high-importance and difficult-to-collect quadrant.
 The Aspire list becomes the `to-do' list for your dashboard.
 This is where you focus your KPI development effort.